HomeLeadership

 President, PNWH2

 Chris Green is the President of the Pacific Northwest Hydrogen Association, where he is responsible for executing on PNWH2’s vision to create a clean hydrogen ecosystem in partnership with labor, Tribal Nations, and public and private sectors in the Pacific Northwest.
-Chris comes from the Washington State Department of Commerce, where he served as Assistant Director for the Office of Economic Development and Competitiveness from 2015 to 2024 and was instrumental in establishing and securing funding for the PNWH2 Hub.
-Prior to assuming the role of President, he served as PNWH2’s Board Chair from its inception in 2022 to June 2024.
+Chris comes from the Washington State Department of Commerce, where he served as Director for the Office of Economic Development and Competitiveness from 2015 to 2024.
+Before assuming the role of President, he served as PNWH2’s Board Chair from its inception in 2022 to June 2024.

-Prior to that, Chris served as Vice President for Business Retention and Expansion for the Economic Development Board for Tacoma-Pierce County, and as the Co-Chair of the Tacoma-Pierce Aerospace Partners, a group focused on growing and improving the local aerospace industry.
-Green previously worked in government relations and on the staff of several elected officials, including former Congressman Norm Dicks, former Seattle Mayor Ed Murray and current Congressman Derek Kilmer.
+Prior to that, Chris was Vice President for Business Retention and Expansion for the Economic Development Board for Tacoma-Pierce County, and Co-Chair of the Tacoma-Pierce Aerospace Partners, a group focused on growing and improving the local aerospace industry.
+Green previously worked in government relations and on the staff of several elected officials, including former Congressman Norm Dicks and current Congressman Derek Kilmer.

 Janine Benner